John R. Gaydos

-John Raymond Gaydos (born August 14, 1943) is an American prelate of the Roman Catholic Church.
+John Raymond Gaydos (August 14, 1943 – September 6, 2025) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Jefferson City in Missouri from 1997 to 2017.

 Biography

 Early years

 John Gaydos was born on August 14, 1943, in St. Louis, Missouri, to George and Carrie (née Lee) Gaydos.
 He graduated from St. Agnes School in 1957, then entered St. Louis Preparatory Seminary in St. Louis.
 In 1961, Gaydos entered Cardinal Glennon College at Kenrick-Glennon Seminary in Shrewsbury, Missouri.

-In 1965, Gaydos entered the Pontifical North American College and the Pontifical Gregorian University, both in Rome.
+In 1965, Gaydos traveled to Rome to reside at the Pontifical North American College while attending the Pontifical Gregorian University.
 He obtained his Bachelor of Sacred Theology degree in dogmatic theology in 1969.

 Priesthood

 On December 20, 1968, Gaydos was ordained to the priesthood for the Archdiocese of Saint Louis by Bishop Francis Reh in St. Peter's Basilica in Rome.

 After returning to Missouri, Gaydos was assigned as associate pastor of St. Joseph Parish in Manchester, Missouri, until 1974.
 He was then transferred to be associate pastor at St. Cecilia Parish in St. Louis, serving there until 1977.
 Gaydos was appointed as priest-secretary to Cardinal John Carberry and as vice-chancellor of St. Louis from 1977 to 1981.
 He then became secretary to Archbishop John May and full chancellor until 1990.
 Gaydos became pastor of St. Gerard Majella Parish in Kirkwood, Missouri in 1990, and vicar general of the archdiocese on February 14, 1996.